 e) when considering possible solutions, account is taken of the impact of each solution on the debtor and their assets, including any family home, and on any third parties;

-f) consent is obtained, where appropriate, from any third-party individuals whose income is to be shown as included in the income and expenditure statement or who have an interest in any assets included in the proposal; and
+f) where income from third-party individuals is to be included in the income and expenditure statement, the insolvency practitioner is able to form a view of the accuracy and reliability of the figures used, especially where the consent of the third-party has not been obtained.

-g) the debtor is provided with an explanation of all the options available, the advantages and disadvantages of each, and the likely costs of each, so that a solution suited to the debtor’s circumstances can be identified.

-17. An insolvency practitioner should avoid using generic advantages and disadvantages and should use the details provided by the debtor to provide bespoke information tailored to the debtor’s circumstances.
+g) the debtor is provided with an explanation of all the options available, the advantages and disadvantages, and the likely costs of each, so that a solution suited to the debtor’s circumstances can be identified.
+The insolvency practitioner should seek to satisfy themselves that the debtor understands the explanations given and should correct any misunderstandings or misconceptions.
+An insolvency practitioner should avoid using generic advantages and disadvantages and should use the details provided by the debtor to provide bespoke information tailored to each debtor’s circumstances in all cases, including where interlocking IVAs are being considered.
 This explanation should be confirmed to the debtor in writing no later than the date on which an IVA proposal is issued.

-Preparing for an IVA
+The nominee

-18. When preparing for an IVA, an insolvency practitioner should have procedures in place to ensure, taking account of the personal circumstances of the debtor and the nature of the debtor’s finances, that:
+When acting as nominee and preparing for an IVA, an insolvency practitioner should have procedures in place to ensure that:

-a) the debtor has had, or receives, the appropriate advice in relation to an IVA, including other options which have been discussed and discounted, and this advice is confirmed in writing if the insolvency practitioner or their firm has not done so before;
+a)the insolvency practitioner (both insolvency practitioners if there is a joint nominee agreement in place) is satisfied that the debtor has had, the appropriate advice in relation to an IVA, including other options which have been discussed and discounted, and that this advice has been confirmed in writing.;b) the debtor’s and any third-party contributor’s identity is checked and verified, and all evidence is kept on the file;

-b) the debtor’s obligations, including to cooperate and provide full and accurate disclosure throughout the initial process and the duration of the IVA, are explained alongside the consequences of not doing so;

-c) the insolvency practitioner forms a view and records whether the debtor has a sufficient understanding of the process of an IVA, its likely duration, and the consequences, including that it will involve a lengthy professional relationship with the supervisor, and whether there will be full cooperation and commitment from the debtor;
+c) the insolvency practitioner has formed a view and has recorded whether the debtor has a sufficient understanding of the process of an IVA, its likely duration, and the consequences, including that it will involve a lengthy professional relationship with the supervisor, and whether there will be full cooperation and commitment from the debtor;

-d) sufficient information is obtained to make an assessment of an IVA as a solution and to enable the nominee to prepare a report, including:
+d) sufficient information has been obtained to make an assessment of the suitability of an IVA as a solution and to enable the nominee to prepare a report, including:

-i) the measures taken by the debtor, if any, to avoid recurrence of their financial difficulties
+i) the measures taken by the debtor, if any, to avoid recurrence of their financial difficulties;

-ii) the likely expectations of creditors and
+ii) the likely expectations of creditors;

-iii) the effect of the IVA on any third parties where their view or circumstances might have an effect on the viability of the IVA.
+iii) the effect of the IVA on any third parties where their view or circumstances might have an effect on the viability of the IVA; and

+iv) anything relevant to the decision of the creditors.

-e)proportionate enquiries are undertaken into the debtor’s assets and liabilities and their income and expenditure and is evidenced on the file;
+e)proportionate enquiries have been undertaken into the debtor’s assets and liabilities and their income and expenditure and is evidenced on the file;

-f) the debtor’s and any third-party contributor’s identity is checked and verified, and all evidence is kept on the file; and

-g) where creditors might need assistance in understanding the consequences of an IVA, the insolvency practitioner signposts sources of help.
+f) the debtor has obtained consent from any third-party individual whose income has been included on the income and expenditure statement, or, where this is not possible (in the case of income and expenditure), a statement is provided by the debtor that the figures used are accurate to the best of their knowledge;

+g) the debtor has obtained consent from any third-party individual who has an interest in any assets to be included in the proposal; and

+j.

+h) the nominee can report objectively whether, in the nominee’s judgement:

+i) the debtor’s financial position is materially different from that contained in the proposal, explaining the extent to which the information has been verified

+ii) the IVA is manifestly unfair

+iii) the IVA has a reasonable prospect of being approved and implemented.

 The proposal